 Aiming For The Future

-The future of clay pigeon shooting as a sport relies on the next generation of shooters.
-We spoke to Alfie Tibbles, aged 15, to see exactly why he enjoys this sport and how it has affected his life at such a young age.
+The future of clay pigeon shooting relies on the next generation of shooters.
+We spoke to Rhys Plum to see exactly how shooting has affected him at such a young age and what he enjoys most about this sport.

 Fortunately, more and more children are having a go at clay pigeon shooting.
 It is a fantastic sport that teaches focus and concentration, boosts confidence and promotes friendship, respect and healthy competition.
 By encouraging and supporting the next generation of shooters we can aim for an exciting future for our sport.